andrewrnoel87/andrewrnoel87.github.io/_posts/2023-09-27-tenthpost.markdown

 """"""

+In Python, an immutable object is one that cannot be modified once created.
+The following are examples of immutable data types:

+int

+float

+str

+bool

+tuple

+In Python, a mutable object is one that can modified once created.
+The following are examples of mutable data types:

+list

+set

+dict

 """Mutability Exercise One"""

 Write a function named replace that takes in three parameters: lst (a list of strings), target (a string), and swap_value (another string).
 The function should replace all instances of target in lst with swap_value, and it shouldn't return anything; in other words, your function should mutate the input list.